-Channels such as LinkedIn are great for not only searching for jobs and hiring companies, but also sharing your achievements or CV online!
+Channels such as LinkedIn are great for not only searching for jobs and hiring companies but also sharing your achievements or CV online!
 This can give recruiters a more in-depth look at your education and career over the past years.
-You can add your key skills, certifications, qualifications and work experience to your profile, but posting these on your feed as they’re achieved will also show that your engaging online with your connections.
+You can add your key skills, certifications, qualifications and work experience to your profile, but posting these on your feed as they’re achieved will also show that you are engaging online with your connections.

-You could also attach your profile in other social media channels such as Twitter, by adding the link into your bio.
-This way if your Twitter were to be the first thing a recruiter finds, it shows your interested in building professional connections and you’re eager to find a job.
+You could also attach your profile to other social media channels such as Twitter, by adding the link into your bio.
+This way if your Twitter were to be the first thing a recruiter finds, it shows your interest in building professional connections and you’re eager to find a job.

 Engaging in discussions/debates and doing your research to make sure you know your stuff, is a great way to impress prospective employers!
 This is most common on LinkedIn and Twitter.
 You could also consider something like sharing posts to your story on Instagram.